Collinformatics/HackTheBox/SkillsAssessment/Shells & Payloads/writeup.md

       sudo su

-- We can use the to switch to the root user, which is recommeded.
+- We can use this command to switch to the root user.

-You may have also noticed that there is no web browser on this machine, which isn't ideal.
-To get around this, lets startup an ssh service:

-      systemctl start ssh

-- Now we can ssh into the server from our local machine.

-      ssh htb-student@10.129.39.148

 # Host 1:

+## Recon:

 Lets begin with enumeration: